ovh/docs/pages/platform/data-processing/37_HOWTO_submit-job-cli/guide.en-gb.md

 You need to add the rights ``GET/POST/PUT`` on the endpoint ``/cloud/project/\*/dataProcessing/\*`` .
 ![Creating API Keys for your script](images/keys.png){.thumbnail}

-Once you got your keys, you have to create a new ``configuration.ini`` file in the same directory and complete it with your 3 keys.
+Once you have got your keys, you have to create a new ``configuration.ini`` file in the same directory and complete it with your 3 keys.
 ```
 [ovh]
 ; configuration specific to 'ovh-eu' endpoint as it's the only one available for now